 - people who are unable to work due to a disability, illness, care responsibilities or the effects of torture or trauma

 - people experiencing financial hardship resulting from a change in circumstances since arriving in Australia.

-Asylum seekers who are eligible for ASAS may receive payments of limited financial assistance through the Red Cross to reduce the burden of everyday living expenses.
+Asylum seekers who are eligible for ASAS may receive payments of limited financial assistance through the department's service provider to reduce the burden of everyday living expenses.

 Recipients of ASAS may also receive payments to cover some of the costs associated with the processing of their application for a protection visa.